-The audit committee appointed Deloitte & Touche LLP as our auditors for the years ended January 31, 2009 and 2008, and in accordance with established policy, our board of directors ratified those appointments.
-Deloitte & Touche LLP has advised the audit committee that they are independent accountants with respect to our company, within the meaning of standards established by the AICPA, the Public Company Accounting Oversight Board, the Independence Standards Board and federal securities laws administered by the SEC.
+The audit committee appointed Deloitte & Touche LLP as our auditors for the years ended January 31, 2010 and 2009, and in accordance with established policy, our board of directors ratified those appointments.
+Deloitte & Touche LLP, which includes Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates (collectively, the "Deloitte entities") has advised the audit committee that they are independent accountants with respect to our company, within the meaning of the rules and standards of the Public Company Accounting Oversight Board and federal securities laws administered by the SEC.

 In conjunction with our management, the audit committee regularly reviews the services and fees from its independent registered public accounting firm.
-Our audit committee has determined that the providing of certain non-audit services, as described below, is compatible with maintaining the independence of Deloitte & Touche LLP.
+Our audit committee has determined that the providing of certain non-audit services, as described below, is compatible with maintaining the independence of the Deloitte entities.

-In addition to performing the audit of our consolidated financial statements, Deloitte & Touche LLP provided various other services during the years ended January 31, 2009 and 2008.
-Our audit committee has determined that these services did not impair Deloitte & Touche LLP's independence from Verint.
+In addition to performing the audit of our consolidated financial statements, the Deloitte entities provided various other services during the years ended January 31, 2010 and 2009.
+Our audit committee has determined that these services did not impair the independence of the Deloitte entities from Verint.

-The aggregate fees billed for years ended January 31, 2009 and 2008 for each of the following categories of services are as follows:
+The aggregate fees billed for years ended January 31, 2010 and 2009 for each of the following categories of services are as follows:

-For the Years E nded Ja nuary 31 ,
+Year Ended January 31,

-(in thousands) 2009 2008
+(in thousands) 2010 2009

-Audit fees (1) \$ 13,171 \$ 7,790
+Audit fees (1) \$ 28,170 \$ 13,171

-Audit-related fees (2) 8
+Audit-related fees (2)

-Tax fees (3) 105 99
+Tax fees (3) 908 105

-All other fees (4) 13
+All other fees (4) 9 13

-Total fees \$ 13,289 \$ 7,897
+Total fees \$ 29,087 \$ 13,289